ElliotKillick/qvm-create-windows-qube/README.md

     - Can get around Windows 7 planned obsolescence in an offical non-hacky way (See allow-device-software.vbs)
     - Can use /ForceUnsigned option in DISM to allow Qubes GUI unsigned driver
     - For this we would use [wimlib](https://wimlib.net)
-    - We would definitely still have to run an installation executable to setup things like the private disk
+    - We would definitely still have to run the QWT installation executable to setup things like the private disk
+- [ ] Possibly switch from udisksctl for reading/mounting ISOs because it is written in its man page that it should not be used in scripts
+    - guestfs?
+    - Consider other alternatives
 - [ ] Put this todo list into GitHub issues